outaagunga/documentation/strategy-forex.md

 - give a simplified version that actually works for beginners
 - give a step-by-step checklist
 - Give your output in this format
-- Spot hidden assumptions/ Structural logic conflict/ Logical ambiguity/ Explore multiple perspectives/ Asking the right question?
+- Spot hidden assumptions/ Structural logic conflict/ Logical ambiguity/Blind spot/ Explore multiple perspectives/ Asking the right question?
 - I need help with [your task].
 Before you start, ask me 3 questions to make sure you understand exactly what I need.
 - Which part of the code is ambiguous
-- trend → pullback → rejection → continuation (pullback strategy)
+- Translate this ruleset into pinescript friendly logic
 - Pine Script doesn't allow multi-line function calls.
 Everything needs to be on one line
 ---
 ---